Vitols999/QMS-WIKI/DocGisItemsTrkFilters.md

 #### Constant

-The timestamps of the track points are calculated so that the movement on the track takes place at a constant speed defined in the edit field of the filter.
+The timestamps of the trackpoints are calculated so that the movement on the track takes place at a constant speed defined in the edit field of the filter.

 ![Track with constant speed](images/DocAdv/TimeFilterConst.jpg "Track with constant speed")

 #### Cycling

-With this filter variant the speed at a track point depends on the track slope at the given trackpoint.
+With this filter variant the speed at a trackpoint depends on the track slope at the given trackpoint.
 This filter can be used to get more realistic information about the duration of a track.

 There are 4 predefined speed types (City, Trekking, Sportive, Mountain).